• ABOUT

 And if you need all the height that you can get, pointy pump shoes will never let you down as their shape, in itself, will elongate your legs.

-3. Match your footwear’s colors to your pants or skirts.
+3. Match your footwear’s colors to that of your pants and skirts.

 How to Dress When You're Short and Fat